Carry out procedures for the safe fumigation of commodities under sheet and bulk grain in grain stores

 • Neglecting to monitor phosphine concentration levels during exposure period, risking under-dosing or overexposure.

-• Misconception: Fumigants are all the same.
-Correction: Different fumigants have different properties; for example, phosphine is flammable and reacts with metals, while sulfuryl fluoride is non-flammable but a potent greenhouse gas.
-Selection depends on pest, commodity, and site.
+• Misconception: Fumigants are all the same and can be used interchangeably.
+Correction: Each fumigant has unique properties; for example, phosphine is flammable and requires oxygen for efficacy, while sulfuryl fluoride is non-flammable but toxic to humans.
+Selection depends on pest species, commodity, and site conditions.

 Frequently Asked Questions